How to calculate cost per mile as an owner-operator truck driver

 Total cost per mile

-There you have it.
-In our example, the cost per mile last month was $1.24.
+Using our example, the cost per mile last month was $1.20.

 Why it's important to know your cost per mile